History

 In 1986, Jennie Feigenbaum, a former opera singer, was giving voice lessons in Highland Park.
 She wanted to form a community chorus that would include some of her musical acquaintances.
 Through their efforts, the Highland Park Community Chorus was born.

 Its first concert was in the spring of 1987, and three major pieces were performed: Mozart’s Te Deum, Handel’s Coronation Anthem #4 and Vivaldi’s Magnificat.
-For the next ten years, the chorus, retaining some original members and adding additional ones, rehearsed weekly and performed one major concert a year in the spring.
-In 1998, the chorus added a winter concert to its schedule by performing Handel’s Messiah in collaboration with several area choirs.
-The performance of both a spring and a winter concert each year has remained a chorus tradition.
+For the next ten years, the Chorus grew and performed one major concert a year in the spring.
+In 1998, the Chorus added a winter concert to its schedule by performing Handel’s Messiah in collaboration with several area choirs.
+Since then, the performance of both a spring and a winter concert each year has remained a Chorus tradition.